fleet-actions/ec2-runner-pool-manager/docs/architecture/overview.md

 !!! note "Racing against other Workflows :run:"
     Claims might fail if a race condition occurs (another workflow claiming simultaneously).
 In such cases, the controlplane either selects another idle instance or provisions a new one.

-After successful claiming, the instance detects the state change and registers itself with GitHub Actions using the new workflow’s runId.
+After successful claiming, the instance detects the new `runId` and registers itself with GitHub Actions using this new information.
 Shortly thereafter, the controlplane transitions the instance from `claimed` to `running`, indicating it is now ready to execute CI jobs.

 !!! note "Sequence Diagram"
     ```mermaid